KubeRocketCI/docs/versioned_docs/version-3.9/operator-guide/infrastructure-providers/atlantis-installation.md

     atlantis:
       serviceAccount:
         annotations:
-          eks.amazonaws.com/role-arn: arn:aws:iam::<AWS_ACCOUNT_ID>:role/<ROLE_NAME>
+          eks.amazonaws.com/role-arn: arn:aws:iam::<AWS_ACCOUNT_ID>:role/Atlantis
     ```

 5. Apply the changes by using the `helm upgrade` command or syncing the Argo CD application.

-After configuring the AWS IAM Role, Atlantis will be able to assume the role and perform Terraform operations using the provided permissions.
+After configuring the AWS IAM Role, Atlantis will be able to assume the **KRCIDeployerRole** IAM Role and perform Terraform operations using the provided permissions.

 ## Related Articles